timpending/comp-sci-curriculum/Unit-2/02-big-o-notation.md

 }
 ```

 **EXERCISE** Make an educated guess about the runtime of this function.
-Then do some performance testing.
+Then do some performance testing and graph your results.
 Do you stand by your guess?

 ![](http://giphy.com/embed/105vP29Bs1YTYI)